 "Block 16 has a special place in Las Vegas history.
 Much was permitted here: rowdy saloons, gambling halls and tainted ladies.
 Whereas the rest of the townsite had the usual restrictions.
 Block 16 was wide open."

-The land currently occupies: California Hotel and Casino east parking lot.
+The land currently occupies: California Hotel and Casino.